 There is another parable, which is also appropriate to this theme, — the one about a foolish rich man who spent all his time gathering and saving material wealth.
 Having had gathered material wealth, he anticipated a long life full of pleasures of using these riches, but God said to him, “You foolish one, tonight your soul is required of you.
 The things which you have prepared — whose will they be?”
 (Luke 12:20).
 “Beware!
 Keep yourselves from covetousness, for a man's life doesn't consist of the abundance of the things which he possesses” (Luke 12:15).
 “Do not lay up treasures for yourselves on the earth, where moth and rust consume, and where thieves break through and steal” (Matt 6:19).
 In this statement, Jesus meant that only the results of our spiritual work are really ours, that only these results remain with us forever.
 Material possessions, in contrast, are temporary.
 One may have good things, be dressed well, enjoy various material boons — all this is good and necessary for supporting the physical body in good shape, but this must not be the purpose of life, must not become our main goal.

 First of all, here is a theme about the equality of people before God, about the inadmissibility of arrogance.
-One can supplement this theme with the story about how Apostle Philip converted into Christianity an Ethiopian grandee (Acts 8:26-39).
+One can supplement this theme with the story about how the Apostle Philip converted an Ethiopian grandee into Christianity (Acts 8:26-39).

-The second theme, which follows from the story about Jesus and the Samaritan woman, is the Divine knowledge, which we can drink and give to drink to others.
+The second theme, which follows from the story about Jesus and the Samaritan woman, is the Divine knowledge, which we can drink ourselves and which we can give to others to drink.
 And love for people, about which Jesus said, is the precondition for understanding the Divinity.

 “Be careful that you do not do your charitable giving before men, to be seen by them, or else you have no reward with your Heavenly Father.
 The hypocrites… have already received their reward” (Matt 6:1;5), “When you make a dinner or a supper, do not call your friends, nor your brothers, nor your kinsmen, nor rich neighbors, or perhaps they might also return the favor, and pay you back.
 But when you make a feast, ask the poor, the maimed, the lame, or the blind; and you will be blessed, because they do not have the resources to repay you!”
 (Luke 14:12-14).

 How should we understand this?
 Literally?
-Or as a grotesque emphasize of the meaning which should be attributed to relationships between people?
-A good deed, which is done for the sake of the praise, is not truly good, since it is caused by expectation of reward.
+Or as a grotesque emphasis of the meaning that should be attributed to relationships between people?
+A good deed that is done for the sake of being praised is not truly good, because it is caused by expectation of reward.
 This can be seen very well with small children: some of them refuse to fulfill a request for the promised reward.
-They feel that love needs not to be rewarded materially.
-Yet we often teach children to do something for material reward, thus forming a wrong scale of values in them.
+They feel that love does not need to be rewarded materially.
+However, we often teach children to do something for a material reward, thus forming a wrong scale of values in them.